 - The use of tobacco harms your respiratory system which is the main area of the body that COVID-19 attacks.

 - It also weakens your immune system making it harder for your body to fight off the virus.

 - Individuals who smoke may already have lung disease, reduced lung capacity, or cardiovascular disease which increases their risk of serious outcomes if they contract COVID-19.

 - Conditions that increase oxygen needs or reduce the ability of the body to use it properly will put patients at higher risk of serious lung conditions like pneumonia.

-- People who smoker or vape are likely to be at higher risk of getting COVID-19 as the act of smoking means brining your hands to your increasing the likelihood of transmitting the virus.
+- People who smoke or vape are likely to be at higher risk of getting COVID-19 as the act of smoking means bringing your hands to your face, increasing the likelihood of transmitting the virus.

 - It is known that smoking increases the risk of both bacterial and viral infections.

 - Smoking equipment, such as e-cigarettes and water pipes, often involve the sharing of mouth pieces and hoses, which can transmit the virus between people.

 - Currently this is not known.
 However, it is well know that quitting smoking improves lung health quickly

 - Visit the Smokers’ Helpline webpage to learn more about the health benefits of quitting smoking.